concreap/md-2025-challenges/week1/aiml/README.md

 2. Ensure your `README.md` file is clear and concise.
 3. Invite `@braveredemptive` to your repository.
 4. Ensure your `README.md` is well-formatted and easy to read.
+5. Ensure your submission entry is logged into this [Google Doc](https://docs.google.com/document/d/1Qm6oUOWyIRMX6ePicNEUmzdco0OQ3kXTQ4rigwcLAdc/edit?usp=sharing) provided for submission.
-5. Deadline for submission is Friday, 11:59 PM
+6. Deadline for submission is Friday, 11:59 PM
-6. Submissions are due by the end of the week.
+7. Submissions are due by the end of the week.
 Late submissions will not be reviewed.